odflor/excelerumBPM/README.md

 Designed to be implemented on a custom cloud infrastructure extensible as all it can.

 The primary purpose is to centralize the business rules that avoid inconsistencies on the run.

+This is the begining of the project, more explanations of the supported features soon.